 A variety of factors explain the reasons for moving Virginia's capital.

-Reasons why the capital was moved from Jamestown to Williamsburg
+What were some reasons why the capital was moved from Jamestown to Williamsburg?

-- Drinking water in Jamestown was contaminated by seepage of salt water. - Unhealthy living conditions caused diseases. - Fire destroyed wooden and brick buildings at Jamestown. - Williamsburg was an already established town.
+- Drinking water was contaminated by seepage of salt water. - Unhealthy living conditions caused diseases. - Fire destroyed wooden and brick buildings at Jamestown.